wilaszekg/crawler/README.md

 * `ComposedAuthTask` - enriches `ComposedTask` with authentication action:
   * `composedTask` - instance of `ComposedTask`
   * `authAction` - authentication action to execute before crawling the `composedTask`

+## Jobs
+There are three types of jobs:
+* `Crawl` - crawling user interface:
+  * `depth` - depth of crawling user interface by interacting with html elements
+* `Scroll` - scrolling down the page
+  * `attempts` - how many times to try to scroll.
+When one attempt fails, there will be no further attempts.
+* `ScreenShot` - taking screen shot

 # Recording authentication actions
 To authenticate a crawler in a web application, you can record your interaction with web page.
 You have to [download Selenium IDE](http://www.seleniumhq.org/download/) - a firefox plugin.